Split Tests on Amazon:

-Amazon selling can be a competitive and cutthroat marketplace….if you compete with the masses.
+Selling on Amazon can be a competitive and cutthroat marketplace….if you compete with the masses.
 However, simply based on the fact that you are reading this, you are far ahead of your competition.
-You realize that split testing your Amazon product is the largest untapped opportunity to grow your business.
+You realize that split testing your products on Amazon is the largest untapped opportunity to grow your business.

 Amidst the mass of nearly identical private label products, a few slight changes can yield improvements of 30% or more in sessions, sales, and profits.